- 1 Scholarly Profile

 Danger, Jane Roe!

-Danger, Jane Roe! is a research-oriented design project (in progress) that uses a LilyPad Arduino, a micro-computer developed specifically for wearable applications.
+Danger, Jane Roe! is a research-oriented design project that uses a LilyPad Arduino, a micro-computer developed specifically for wearable applications.
 The LilyPad is sewn to a t-shirt, using conductive thread.
 It is accompanied by hand embroidered decorative elements and LEDs that light up in correlation to data related to Twitter activity around the topic of reproductive health.
 Danger, Jane Roe! signifies on its own as a design object, but it is also the subject of more traditional scholarly work.
-It forms the centerpiece of arguments I propose to make for the collection Feminist Debates in Digital Humanities, in which I will address the potential for feminist digital humanities to detourn scientific methods via play, provocation, and interrogation.
-The wearable project is also the subject of a second presentation that I will give in January 2016 at the meeting of the Modern Language Association.
+It forms the centerpiece of arguments I make for the collection Bodies of Information, in which I address the potential for feminist digital humanities to detourn scientific methods via play, provocation, and interrogation.

 A public Humanities project (conducted with students) that investigates the intersection between fashion and digital media.
 Activities include a blog, university coursework, and workshops on campus and in the community that introduce underserved populations to coding and making in a Humanities context.